dp90/HowManyFingers/README.md

 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch2.png "Misclassified image")
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch8.png "Misclassified image")

 On the other hand, the model misclassified a (larger) number of images that the average human being would have classified correctly without a doubt.
 Three examples of such images are displayed in Figure 5.
-Only the little finger in the most right image is not clearly visible, but the predicted value 1 is still off mark, if that finger was not discerned.
+Only the little finger in the most right image is not clearly visible, but the predicted value 1 is still off mark, if that finger was not considered by the model.

 Figure 5: Strangely misclassified images
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch3.png "Misclassified image")